 6. The WMO Community Platform is being enhanced to capture and update Member information in order to identify capacity development needs and to track the implementation progress of Congress and Executive Council decisions and resolutions.
 Enhanced workflows, usability, security, and reliability to better identify the needs of Members and track progress in the implementation of capacity development initiatives would require an estimated investment of CHF 200 000 in the 2024–2027 Financial Period.
 Additional efforts have been put in place to make full use of the Regional Offices and technical coordinators to populate the TC Expert Teams/Working Groups with diverse experts from all the RAs, in order to form representative teams characterizing the needs and expertise of all regions.

-7. The review of Regional Training Centres has continued to take place in spite of the constraints presented by the COVID-19 pandemic.
-The reports of the Regional Training Centres (RTCs) in Costa Rica, India and the Russian Federation are currently being finalized.
-Plans are now in place to carry out further reviews of RTCs in China, Indonesia, Israel, Italy and Turkey during 2022–23.
+7. The review of the Regional Training Centres (RTCs) has continued to take place in spite of the constraints presented by the COVID-19 pandemic.
+The review reports of the RTCs in Costa Rica, India and the Russian Federation are currently being finalized.
+The RTCs in Italy and Türkiye were reviewed in early 2022 and reports are under preparation.
+Plans are now in place to carry out further reviews of RTCs in China, Indonesia, Israel, Peru, and the Republic of Korea during 2022–23.
+[Republic of Korea]

 Expected action